This privacy notice tells you what to expect when the Sustainable Markets Initiative collects, processes, shares and stores your Personal Data.

 Members, Partners and volunteers

-In order to be able to operate efficiently, effectively and economically, it is in the legitimate interests of the SMI to hold such Personal Data on its Members, Partners and volunteers and executive directors as will enable the SMI to communicate with its Partners, volunteers on matters relating to the operation of the SMI, e.g.:
+In order to be able to operate efficiently, effectively and economically, it is in the legitimate interests of the SMI to hold such Personal Data on its Members, Partners and volunteers as will enable the SMI to communicate with its Partners, volunteers on matters relating to the operation of the SMI, e.g.:

 the holding of meetings;